ZhangArcher/MT_github/README.md

-# 3.1  fusion with  the excess time (multiple short-term data points)
+# 3.1  fusion with  the  forward window (multiple short-term data points)
 ##### Example:
 Here is an example about predicting long-term stock price with  short-term stock prices using some fusion methods.